Top

 The only downside to using them is they are typically warped and twisted so your cuts may be a little off.
 But, I feel that adds to the aged appeal in my sign and truly looks legit since an old frame would be warped and twisted too.
 Kinda like my brain…hahaha!

 Of course, I realize not everyone is going to have weathered wood laying around, so feel free to make a frame how you like.
 However, keep in mind, you can use ripped 2″x 4″s and stain them with a weathered wood accelerator too.
-That stuff works wonders.
-See it in action on my treadle sewing machine table in this post.
+Also, see it in action on my treadle sewing machine table in this post.

 If you’re not familiar with how to create a mitered frame, here’s a simple diagram to show you how to take measurements.
 You want to measure the outside of the sign corner-to-corner edges.